 Country name: Republic of Albania (local: Republika e Shqiperise).

-Government type: emerging democracy.
+Government type: Parliamentary republic.
 A constitution was adopted by popular referendum on 28 November 1998.

 Independence: 28 November 1912, from Ottoman Empire.